 European Boating Industry (EBI) represents the recreational boating and nautical tourism industry in Europe, which encompasses the following subsectors:

 - boatbuilders (building motorboats, sailing boats, yachts, personal watercraft, and other recreational boats)

 - marinas and yacht harbours

 - other related companies

-EBI is made up of the national associations representing the recreational boating industry in EU countries, in addition to several individual organisations which are sustaining members.
+EBI is made up of the national associations representing the recreational boating industry in Europe, in addition to several individual organisations as sustaining members.
 More information about membership options can be found here.
-As an established stakeholder at EU level, EBI's mission is to defend and promote the interests of its members and of recreational boating sector on key issues, ranging from Single Market legislation to blue economy, environmental, tourism and trade policy.
+As an established stakeholder at EU level, EBI's mission is to advance and represent a sustainable boating and nautical tourism industry #MadeInEurope.